JamieMarsay/open-sunday/README.md

 - Add a nicer loading screen to replace the spinner
 - Add a distance select to increase/decrease search radius
 - Phase out remaining instances of "any" in TypeScript.
-- Fix bug with extra space after postcode, remove whitespace - e.g. "AB12 3CD "
+- Fix bug with extra space after postcode, remove whitespace after final character - e.g. "AB12 3CD "